-The Multicultural Resource Center (MCRC) at UW-Stevens Point is designed to meet the specific needs of students from traditionally underrepresented groups.
-Conveniently housed in room 208 of the Dreyfus University Center, the MCRC provides students with academic and social opportunities, seeking to encourage the success of UWSP’s Native American, Asian American, African American, and Latina/Latino/Latinx students.
+The Multicultural Resource Center (MRC) at UW-Stevens Point is designed to meet the specific needs of students from traditionally underrepresented groups.
+Conveniently housed in room 208 of the Dreyfus University Center, the MRC provides students with academic and social opportunities, seeking to encourage the success of UWSP’s Native American, Asian American, African American, and Latina/Latino/Latinx students.

 Black Student Union (BSU)

 The University of Wisconsin Stevens Point Black Student Union (BSU) focuses on creating an environment, which serves as a support system for students both academically and socially.
 It also provides a place where students can feel comfortable sharing common joys and concerns.
 All while being surrounded by people who share the same passion to make a difference in both their communities and on campus.
 BSU strives to break down negative stereotypes attached to the black community, through the promotion of a positive image of our culture.
 Our members serve as educators and representatives of black culture and heritage.

 Hmong and South East Asain American Club (HaSEAAC)

 CASE Box #92